0WN463/wellspring/multivariable_calculus/integration.md

 and we wish to find the total stress exerted unto some surface.

-We paremeterize our surface as:
+We parametrize our surface as:
 $$
 R(u, v) = (x(u, v), y(u, v), z(u, v))
 $$